 Tyler Andrade, Communications Specialist with MCIC

 MCIC’s dedication to directly align with the SDGs – in this case, goal number twelve – “responsible consumption and production” – aided in their decision to work with us at Fairware to ensure the product would be ethically sourced.
 As an opportunity to personify their work in building a more sustainable world, they chose to create high quality stainless-steel water bottles that they knew would be put to good use, while keeping people hydrated and reducing plastic waste.

 All staff, board members, and community volunteers received the water bottles as a token of MCIC’s appreciation for their hard work towards making the world a more just place for all.
-Not only is it their mission to create a more just world, the water bottles support that vision by sparking conversation which leads to educational opportunities about MCIC and the SDGs.
+Not only is it their mission to create a more just world, but the water bottles also support that vision by sparking conversation, leading to educational opportunities about MCIC and the SDGs.